Support homeSpace RangerAdvanced

 shapeuint64Tuple of (# rows, # columns) indicating the matrix dimensions

 The matrix entries are stored in Compressed Sparse Column (CSC) format.
-For more details on the format, see this SciPy introduction.
 CSC represents the matrix in column-major order, so that each barcode is represented by a contiguous chunk of data values.

 The feature reference is stored as an HDF5 group called features, within the matrix group.
 Note that for Targeted Gene Expression samples, the features dataset in the filtered matrix H5 file will not contain non-targeted genes, and the feature indices in target_sets are updated accordingly.